aluxian/Tweeather/README.md

 Tweets were collected using Twitter's Streaming API, filtered by location (Europe) and language (English).

-#### Parsing
+#### Processing

 After they were collected, tweets were ran through the sentiment analyser to get their polarity.
 The parser script used a [NOAA][4]-provided weather dataset to extract the temperature, pressure and humidity for each tweet's location.

 #### Training

-After parsing the tweets, I used them to train a [multilayer perceptron][9].
+After processing the tweets, I used them to train a [multilayer perceptron][9].
 The 3 weather variables were the input nodes and the polarity was the output node.
 90% of the dataset was used for training and the remaining 10% for testing.

 #### Running